 It might seem tempting to snuggle up inside your sleeping bag to keep your face out from the cold.
 However, the moisture in your breath will condense and cause damp patches.
 If your sleeping bag has a down fill, this will negatively affect its insulating properties.
 And make you colder.
 What to do instead?
 Buy a beanie and breathe outside your bivvy.

-What kit do I need for winter bivvying?
+What kit do you need for winter bivvying?

 Our packing list for a winter sleepout includes: